 Consistency and accuracy-wise, across the line probably the best ammunition I’ve ever tested.

 A shooting sport built around the idea of using street appropriate guns, drawn from concealment, while running through street appropriate self-defense scenarios.

 Very high quality aftermarket gun springs.
 The best aftermarket Glock recoil springs, bar none.
 I use ISMI recoil springs exclusively in my own Glocks.

 The IonBond aftermarket gun finish is thin, black, essentially rustproof, and tough.
 What more do you want?

 JAGER PRODUCTS, INC.

-If you think the Glock Gen-4/5 double recoil spring system sucks – and most of us do – and would rather replace it with a single guide rod system running a single spring (I suggest the ISMI 13-pounder in a Glock 17 or 34 9mm), Jager Products can hook you up.
+If you think the Glock Gen-4/5 double recoil spring system in a Glock 17 or 34 sucks – and many people do – and would rather replace it with a single guide rod system running a single spring (I suggest the ISMI 13-pounder in a Glock 17 or 34 9mm), Jager Products can hook you up.

 A company dedicated to serious rifle work and parts, especially for the AR-15.
 Their scope mounts for AR-15s are the best around.

 If you want lead bullets, this is the company.
 Laser-Cast bullets are harder than the hinges of Hell.
 After firing almost 5,000 rounds of Laser-Cast 200-grain lead semi-wadcutters through my Wilson 1911 without cleaning, when I finally broke the gun down and checked the barrel, not only was there no leading, the bore was so bright and clean it looked polished.

 Extremely well-respected 1911 custom house.
 Les Baer’s Premier II is probably the best value for the buck in custom 1911 land.